macph/easement-curve/docs/guide.md

 ![Straight tracks](images/guide_01.jpg)

-Since we need a specific radius of curvature and it doesn't matter where the easement curve starts, we select method 1.
+As we need a specific radius of curvature and it is not important where the easement curve starts, we select method 1.

 We double click on the first track - it doesn't matter where exactly.
 The coordinates rolls out.

 ![Coordinates rollout](images/guide_02.jpg)

-We want the `x` and `z` coordinates and the `y`-axis rotation, and enter them.
+We want the *x* and *z* coordinates and the *y*-axis rotation, and enter them.

+> :information_source: It's easy to get confused but in TS2016 the *x* and *z* axes are the horizontal, while the *y* axis is the vertical axis.
+This is in contrast to the standard Cartesian coordinates where *x* and *y* are the horizontal axes.

-We also need the quadrant - the `y`-axis rotation values does not cover the full 360 degrees range.
+We also need the quadrant - the *y*-axis rotation values does not cover the full 360 degrees range.
 Move the camera down to the track and look down the track in the direction you want to build the curve in.
 The compass says it's about `000` between `N` and `E`, therefore the quadrant is `NE`.
 We enter that in.

 ![Looking down track](images/guide_03.jpg)

+> :information_source: The *y*-axis rotation value is in the [-90, 90] range only - half that needed for the full 360 degrees range.
+See the [reference](docs/reference.md) for more on this.

-> :warning: Take care with tracks aligned towards W (`y`-axis rotation -90) or E (`y`-axis rotation 90), as the rotation values are very similar on either side of the axis.
+> :warning: Take care with tracks aligned towards `W` (*y*-axis rotation -90) or `E` (*y*-axis rotation 90), as the rotation values are very similar on either side of the axis.

 We do the same thing for the second track - again, it doesn't matter where exactly on the track.